 Cooper’s Advice

 Cooper’s advice is simple: make a level hip and shoulder turn and move to the top.
 The mistake that most amateurs make is they make that same level shoulder and hip turn all the way down.
-This promotes an out in swing path, which can lead to club base backing up and high proof balls.
+This promotes an out in swing path, which can lead to club base backing up and high poof balls.

 It’s important to note that Cooper is talking about a slight bump, not a full-fledged slide.
 There should be gentle pressure on the left toe, not a bowing of the left knee and weight going into the outside of the left foot.